-A. Before the proposal due date and time listed in the timeline of the RFP, the JUDICIAL COUNCIL OF CALIFORNIA may cancel the RFP for any or no reason.
-After the proposal due date and time listed in the timeline of the RFP, the JUDICIAL COUNCIL OF CALIFORNIA may reject all proposals and cancel the RFP if the JUDICIAL COUNCIL OF CALIFORNIA determines that: (i) the proposals received are not really competitive; (ii) the cost is not reasonable; (iii) the cost exceeds the amount expected; or (iv) awarding the contract is not in the best interest of the JUDICIAL COUNCIL OF CALIFORNIA.
+- A. Before the proposal due date and time listed in the timeline of the RFP, the JUDICIAL COUNCIL may cancel the RFP for any or no reason.
+After the proposal due date and time listed in the timeline of the RFP, the JUDICIAL COUNCIL may reject all proposals and cancel the RFP if the JUDICIAL COUNCIL determines that: (i) the proposals received do not reflect effective competition; (ii) the cost is not reasonable; (iii) the cost exceeds the amount expected; or (iv) awarding the contract is not in the best interest of the JUDICIAL COUNCIL. - B. The JUDICIAL COUNCIL may or may not waive an immaterial deviation or defect in a proposal.
+The JUDICIAL COUNCIL's waiver of an immaterial deviation or defect shall in no way modify the RFP or excuse a Proposer from full compliance with RFP specifications.
+Until a contract resulting from this RFP is signed, the JUDICIAL COUNCIL reserves the right to accept or reject any or all

-- B. The JUDICIAL COUNCIL OF CALIFORNIA may or may not waive an immaterial deviation or defect in a proposal.
-The JUDICIAL COUNCIL OF CALIFORNIA's waiver of an immaterial deviation or defect shall in no way modify the RFP or excuse a Proposer from full compliance with RFP specifications.
-Until a contract resulting from this RFP is signed, the JUDICIAL COUNCIL OF CALIFORNIA reserves the right to accept or reject any or all of the items in the proposal, to award the contract in whole or in part and/or negotiate any or all items with individual Proposers if it is deemed in the JUDICIAL COUNCIL OF CALIFORNIA's best interest.
-A notice of intent to award does not constitute a contract, and confers no right of contract on any Proposer. - C. The JUDICIAL COUNCIL OF CALIFORNIA reserves the right to issue similar RFPs in the future.
-The RFP is in no way an agreement, obligation, or contract and in no way is the JUDICIAL COUNCIL OF CALIFORNIA or the State of California responsible for the cost of preparing the proposal. - D. Proposers are specifically directed NOT to contact any JUDICIAL COUNCIL OF CALIFORNIA personnel or consultants for meetings, conferences, or discussions that are related to the RFP at any time between release of the RFP and any award and execution of a contract.
-Unauthorized contact with any JUDICIAL COUNCIL OF CALIFORNIA personnel or consultants may be cause for rejection of the Proposer's proposal.
+- of the items in the proposal, to award the contract in whole or in part and/or negotiate any or all items with individual Proposers if it is deemed in the JUDICIAL COUNCIL's best interest.
+A notice of intent to award does not constitute a contract, and confers no right of contract on any Proposer. - C. The JUDICIAL COUNCIL reserves the right to issue similar RFPs in the future.
+The RFP is in no way an agreement, obligation, or contract and in no way is the JUDICIAL COUNCIL or the State of California responsible for the cost of preparing the proposal. - D. Proposers are specifically directed NOT to contact any JUDICIAL COUNCIL personnel or consultants for meetings, conferences, or discussions that are related to the RFP at any time between release of the RFP and any award and execution of a contract.
+Unauthorized contact with any JUDICIAL COUNCIL personnel or consultants may be cause for rejection of the Proposer's proposal.